-The Company uses interest rate swap derivative contracts to reduce its variability of cash flows related to interest payments with respect to its senior unsecured term loans.
-The interest rate swap contracts exchange interest payments based on variable rates for interest payments based on fixed rates.
-The changes in the fair value of these instruments are recorded in accumulated other comprehensive loss in equity (see Note 18).
-Any ineffective portions of the cash flow hedges are reclassified from accumulated other comprehensive loss into income during the period of change.
-The interest income or expense from these swaps is recorded in interest expense in the Company's Consolidated and Combined Statements of Operations consistent with the classification of interest expense attributable to the underlying debt.
-The current outstanding interest rate swap matures on September 2022.
+The Company has also used interest rate swap derivative contracts to reduce its variability of cash flows related to interest payments with respect to its senior unsecured term loans.
+The interest rate swap contracts exchanged interest payments based on variable rates for interest payments based on fixed rates.
+During the year ended December 31, 2022, the existing interest rate swap matured.
+As of December 31, 2022, the Company did not have any outstanding interest rate swap contracts.
+The changes in the fair value of these instruments were recorded in accumulated other comprehensive loss in equity (see Note 18).
+Any ineffective portions of the cash flow hedges were reclassified from accumulated other comprehensive loss into income during the period of change.
+The interest income or expense from these swaps was recorded in interest expense in the Company's Consolidated Statements of Operations consistent with the classification of interest expense attributable to the underlying debt.

-The following table summarizes the notional values as of December 31, 2021 and 2020 and pretax impact of changes in the fair values of instruments designated as net investment hedges and cash flow hedges in accumulated other comprehensive loss ("OCI") for the years ended December 31, 2021 and 2020 (\$ in millions):
+The following table summarizes the notional values as of December 31, 2022 and 2021 and pretax impact of changes in the fair values of instruments designated as net investment hedges and cash flow hedges in accumulated other comprehensive loss ("OCI") for the years ended December 31, 2022 and 2021 (\$ in millions):